Routine Space Environment Product Issued Weekly

 The greater than 2 MeV electron flux at geosynchronous orbit was at

-advance of a negative polarity coronal hole high speed stream (CH
+coronal hole high speed stream (CH HSS) and solar wind speeds

-During the period, ACE solar wind parameters measured a high wind
+During the week, ACE solar wind parameters measured a high wind

-component varied between +13 to -12 nT.
-The phi angle was generally
+the Bz component varied between +12 to -7 nT.
+The phi angle was